A recent article noted how much time ‘life admin' takes up and how we should reset the balance this year.

 Brands have to shoulder a lot of responsibility for adding to our jobs and life admin rather than making it easier and quicker to “get life done”.

-So how can you reduce your customers’ life admin in 2019?
+So how can you reduce your customers’ life admin?

 Here are four areas to discuss within your organisation or team:

 - What’s the customer problem that requires solving and have you identified the customer truth before you start a project?
 When you’re considering developments, is the proposed digital experience actually solving a real customer problem?

 - Can your systems actually support the truth that you believe you’re designing for?
 Or is it going to take years of investment to arrive there?
 And what do you do in the meantime to help customers who are still using suboptimal legacy systems and processes?

 - Have you experienced your organisations' service the way a customer experiences it?
 Not the way you think it works or the way it should work but how it actually works when a customer engages?
 Putting on your own customer hat to test out your organisations' service will shed a lot of light.